tusharpatel88/CurrencyExchangeDiscountCalculation/README.md

 Generates the Jacoco code coverage report.
 This step should be run after tests to get detailed coverage stats.

 **Run SonarQube Analysis**
-mvn sonar:sonar
+Run Sonarcube Server First prior to running this mvn sonar:sonar
 Runs the SonarQube scanner and sends the results to a SonarQube server.
 This helps to analyze and monitor code quality and maintainability.